gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Added Tauri commands for handling `O` and `Enter` keys.
+- Loading recently opened files on startup.
 - Date search added to backend.
 - Added compromise to frontend.
 Works well but should add feedback to the user about what it is parsing.
 Maybe in light grey text under the search bar?
 - Connect file indexing and search to front-end.
 Cleaning up electron IPC code remains.